box/developer.box.com/guides/search/indexing.md

 <Message warning>

-If your enterprise has full text search turned off (e.g. Keysafe customers), characters within a document cannot be searched.
+If your enterprise has full text search turned off (e.g. [Keysafe][keysafe] customers), characters within a document cannot be searched.
+If you need to find out if full text search is turned off, reach out to your account team.

 </Message>